isomerpages/singapore-customs-old/_importing-goods-more/01c9e-importing-empty-freight-containers-pallets-and-packing.md

 In general, the import of freight pallets and packings for goods is subject to GST payment.
 Packings include carton boxes, wooden crates or metal cylinders for compressed gas.
-The importer is required to apply for an In-Payment (GST) permit to account for the GST payment of the import of such freight pallets and packings.
+The importer is required to obtain an In-Payment (GST) permit to account for the GST payment of the import of such freight pallets and packings.

 The import of freight pallets and packings is granted GST relief, if they are